-- □ networks/computers must be protected by up-to-date virus scanners and firewalls - □ appropriate file back-up systems must be in place - □ for more sophisticated networks, unique user identifiers, audit trails, and intrusion detection systems - □ for wireless networks, up-to-date transmission encryption should be used - other: \\\\\\
+the fax number has been approved by the recipient. the recipient is expecting the fax. the recipient has advised that the fax machine is securely located; and the recipient confirms that all pages have been received.
+Genera al: networks/computers must be protected by up-to-date virus scanners and firewalls appropriate file back-up systems must be in place for more sophisticated networks, unique user identifiers, audit trails, and intrusion detection systems for wireless networks, up-to-date transmission encryption should be used other: